kazijamal/computer-graphics/README.md

 # graphics-work

+## Wednesday 02/12/20

+### Matrix Multiplication
+- row r and column c of the product matrix is dot product of row r of matrix 1 and column c of matrix 2
+- all our multiplication will be 4x4 (square matrices) times 4xN (edge matrices)

 ## Tuesday 02/11/20

 ### Matrices in Graphics
-- our images will be stored as a list/matrix of edges
+- our images will be stored as a list/matrix of edges (edge matrices)
 - each 2 entries will represent a line
 - [ P0, P1, P2, P3, P4, P5 ...
 Pn ]
 - each point is an (x,y) or (x,y,z) set of coordinates